 Unintentionally Sympathetic: The Man in Black can invoke this response, especially after seeing "Across the Sea."
 When you consider that he's been trapped on the island for thousands of years, with Jacob determined to keep him there, it's possible to see him as a Well-Intentioned Extremist who has simply lost any empathy for those who stand in the way of that goal.
 Especially because the show never gets around to explaining why his leaving the island would supposedly cause the end of the world.

-Danielle Rousseau, arguably the most tragic character seen.
-She was forced to kill her friends including the love of her life, had her baby taken away, spent 16 years as The Aloner going nuts, and when she was finally reunited with her daughter she gotkilled off.
+Danielle Rousseau, probably the most tragic character of all.
+She was forced to kill her friends including the love of her life, had her infant daughter taken away, spent 16 years as The Aloner going nuts, and when she was finally reunited with her daughter she gotkilled off.